litestar-org/dtos/docs/PYPI_README.md

 - **Seamless Integration**: Designed to work effortlessly with popular Python data modeling and ORM tools, ``dtos`` integrates into your existing workflow with minimal overhead.

-## How it Works

-Given a type annotation, `dtos` recursively traverse the type to find fields that it can decompose into a set of component types.
 ## Contributing

 All [Jolt][jolt-org] projects will always be a community-centered, available for contributions of any size.